Cochrane community grant program

 - foster a sense of belonging and promote social inclusion

-- promote and encourage active engagement in the community
+- encourage active engagement in the community

 - develop and maintain healthy relationships